IAL 16: Small Astro-Bodies of the Inner Solar System and Target Earth

 The bodies are classified into various categories.

-1. Some older categories are now officially disfavored (but might end up being favored again).
+1. Some older categories are now officially disfavored (but might end up being favored again) like minor planet (see Wikipedia: Minor planet (last paragraph of introduction).

 2. There are newer official categories (which may NOT last).